kodybrown/SublimeCycleWhiteSpace/README.md

 ## Install The Plugin

-Either clone into your sublime packages directory.
+Clone into your sublime packages directory.

 Sorry, I haven't even looked at using [Package Control](https://github.com/wbond/sublime_package_control/) yet.

 ## Install Requirements

  * Sublime Text 3
- * I don't know if it works with ST2.
+ * I don't know if it works with Sublime Text 2 or not.

 # Configuration